-Pokemon Sword and Shield: List of every missing Pokemon | Dexerto.com
+Pokemon Sword and Shield: List of every missing Pokemon - Dexerto

 - Arceus

-More than half of the Gen 4 Pokemon are also not available.
+A large portion of Gen 4 Pokemon are also not available.
+The only Gen 4 additions with The Crown Tundra were the Legendaries, Spiritomb and Garchomp.
 Considering how fondly the generation is looked at these days, this will come as a blow to a lot of trainers.

 What would you name a Pokemon Diamond and Pearl remake? ? pic.twitter.com/cpMZt5KFDA